Who are the Christadelphians?

 The Gospel of Luke describes how Jesus was born of the young Israelite woman, Mary of Nazareth, by the power of the Holy Spirit.
 So Jesus was born Son of man through his mother.
-Thus he inherited our physical nature in the fullest sense and as a result was “in all points tempted as we are” (Hebrews 4:15).
-But he was also the Son of God, because God was his Father.
+Thus he inherited our physical nature in the fullest sense and as a result was “tempted in all points like as we are” (Hebrews 4:15).
+But he was also the Son of God, because God was literally his Father.
 Experiencing within himself the desire for self-satisfaction, he overcame every temptation.
-Thus he was able to submit to his Father at the crisis of Gethsemane, declaring: “Not my will, but yours, be done” (Luke 22:42).
+Thus he was able to submit to his Father at the crisis of Gethsemane, declaring “Not my will, but thine, be done” (Luke 22:42).

-So Jesus was “without sin” and became in his death on the cross the ultimate sacrifice for sin, “the Lamb of God, who takes away the sin of the world” (John 1:29).
+So Jesus was “without sin” and became in his death on the cross the ultimate sacrifice for sin, “the Lamb of God, which taketh away the sin of the world” (John 1:29).
 His body was taken down from the cross and buried.
 But a just God could not leave a wholly righteous man for ever in the grave.
 Therefore He did not allow his body to “see corruption” (Acts 2:31) and raised him again the third day.
-Jesus was granted immortal nature; “death no longer has dominion over him” (Romans 6:9).
+Jesus, being granted immortal nature, “death hath no more dominion over him” (Romans 6:9).
 So he ascended to heaven to sit at his Father’s right hand.